Gilbert Kaplan: Symphony No. 6

-Legacy
+Popular culture

-The 2022 film Tár includes an investment banker and amateur conductor named "Eliot Kaplan."
+The 2022 film Tár includes an investment banker and amateur conductor named "Eliot Kaplan".
 Mark Swed criticized the choice, contrasting the "reptilian wannabe conductor" of the film with the real Kaplan, who he called a "kind man who died seven years ago and who cared deeply about music and people."
-Director Todd Field said that the character is "Kaplan in name only" and called Gilbert Kaplan "a shining example of absolute courage and inspiration."
+Director Todd Field said that the character is "Kaplan in name only" and called Gilbert Kaplan "a shining example of absolute courage and inspiration".